I’ve often heard people say you can’t measure discipleship. I don’t know if that’s true.

 It is certainly true you can’t necessarily put a number or percentage on discipleship growth as easily as you can numerical growth, but you can tell, over time, if discipleship has happened or is happening.

-Granted, it’s still going to be subjective, as is this post, but I believe the Bible gives us clear indications someone has been discipled.
+Granted, it’s still going to be subjective, as is this post, but I believe the Bible gives us clear indications about how to measure discipleship, that someone has been discipled.

 Those who have been in the church the longest complain the least.
 Do everything without complaining or arguing.
 Philippians 2:14